noob2uub/CTF-TryHackMe/jockerctf.md

 https://www.hackingarticles.in/joomla-reverse-shell/

 Start Netcat listener and then edit the template with the reverse shell provided by pentest monkey.
+Then select preview to launch the reverse shell

 ![Screenshot_2022-03-28_11-38-24](https://user-images.githubusercontent.com/68706090/160464457-0890f5cd-15dc-48a4-b2d4-6f51ff384127.png)